Support & Guidance

 - a school-based mentor giving additional professional and personal support

-- regular opportunities to observe outstanding practice in all subjects
+- regular opportunities to observe outstanding practice in all subjects across the full primary age range

 - a gradually increasing timetable, enabling them to take on more classroom responsibility and teaching as their confidence and skill level increases